Vanthink-UED/vue-core-image-upload/README.md

-# vue.core.image.upload
+## Vue-Core-Image-Upload
-a vue plugin for image to crop and upload
+a vue plugin for image upload and crop